You want to make more money. And the easiest way to earn extra money without exchanging more of your time for a paycheck is getting a raise at work.

 My friend believed he deserved a raise.
 And I’m sure he did.
 However, my friend had a hard time articulating the reasons or sharing details to back up his demand.

 Asking for a raise requires some finesse and preparation.

 I’ve been on both sides of the management table.
 I’ve been the employee asking for a raise and the manager receiving the request.
 Having these dual roles, I’ve learned the best way to ask for a raise.
 It includes research, preparation, and timing.
-These three things make a difference.
+These three things help increase your professional value.